 • COM-Port: The PM101R can use a serial DE-9 connector run with RS232 operation for input and output.
-The OPM provides a interface to switch the COM-port of the power meter.
-Please see the chapter Add Devices of for more information.
+The OPM provides an interface to switch to the COM-port of the power meter.
+Please see the chapter Add Devices 11 for more information.